aalborgunilib/check_primo_pipes/README.md

 `-n|--pipe` is the name of a single pipe that will be checked.
 If omitted all pipes will be checked.

 `-T|--hours` is the maximum number of hours any pipe should complete in.
 If the threshold is exceeded a warning is issued.
-If omitted detection for stale pipes is disabled.
+If omitted detection for stalled pipes is disabled.

 `-j|--cookiejar` is the filename (including path) where session cookies will be stored.
 It defaults to `/tmp/check_primo_pipes_cookiejar.dat`.